cdapio/cdap/docs/courses/source/modules/m09_creating_streams.rst

 You should be able to find:

 - The display of Streams in the Dashboard
-- The display of a particular Stream in the Dashboard
+- The display of any particular Stream in the Dashboard

 ----